MicrosoftDocs/powerbi-docs/articles/powerbi-service-delete-a-dataset-from.md

 # Delete a dataset from Power BI

-Datasets can be deleted.
+You can delete datasets from Power BI.
 When you delete a dataset:

 -   If the dataset connects to a file in OneDrive, the connection is deleted but the file itself is not deleted from OneDrive.